 Place a level on the top of the refrigerator to see if it's flat.
 Try to swing it back and forth to see if you can make it lose its balance.
 If so, there is an easy way to fix this problem.
-Refrigerator manufacturers know that kitchen floors are not always perfect, so most refrigerators come.
+Refrigerator manufacturers know that kitchen floors are not always perfect, so most refrigerators come with adjustable legs.

 If you find that your appliance is crooked, turn the adjustable legs until the fridge is safe and perfectly level.
 At some point, it's probably time to replace your refrigerator even if it's still working properly.
 Estimates vary in terms of how long refrigerators last; some sources say 10 years, while others say up to 25 years.
 According to the U. S.